99002602/Advanced-calculator/README.md

 # Advanced-calculator
 This repository contains all the files associated with the project titled "Advanced Calculator".
-The aim of this project is develop, test and deliver a calculator software with advanced features besides basic addition, subtraction, multiplication and division.
+The aim of this project is develop, test and deliver a calculator application with advanced features besides basic addition, subtraction, multiplication and division.

 ### Advanced features
 1. Addition